 Sound Smart: 8 Observations from NFL Week 18

 You saw the Denver Broncos lock up the No. 1 seed in the AFC — just one day after the Seattle Seahawks did the same in the NFC.
 You saw the strange way the Carolina Panthers made their way into the postseason with a season-saving win from the … Atlanta Falcons!(?)
-You averted your eyes at the preseason-level football that happened in over half of the games.
+You saw the Steelers eke out a dramatic comeback win over the Baltimore Ravens.

 1. IF THERE’S ONE THING YOU SHOULD KNOW FROM WEEK 18, IT’S THAT ….